. .

 And once identified by type of lamp (center draft, Kosmos or flat wick) you can

-then identify the typical "pattern" of the lamp and the original intended use.
+then identify the typical type or the "pattern" of the lamp and the original intended use.

 Often parts are missing which can obscure the original use concept.